Bermudian Springs School District: Extracurriculars

 Bermudian Springs School District offers a wide variety of clubs, activities and interscholastic sports.
 Bermudian Springs holds the Pennsylvania state record for the most individual wrestlers in one season to qualify the PIAA championships, with nine wrestlers qualifying in 2004.
 That same year marked their first trip to the PIAA Team Championships.
 This was the second of four visits to the PIAA Team Championships.
 During the span of 2005–2008, the wrestling program went undefeated in league matches, winning three consecutive YAIAA Division two titles.
 The 2007–2008 team finished second in the PIAA State Team Tournament, losing to Burrell High School of District 7 in the finals.

-A notable individual standout athlete was three time PIAA State Swimming Champion (2001–2003) Kristin Brown.
-She continued to swim at the University of Pittsburgh.

 Competing in the PIAA AA classification, the Varsity baseball team won the school district's first team PIAA State Championship in 2010 by beating Central High School of Martinsburg by a score of 5–3.
 They were the District 3 Champions after beating Delone Catholic by a score of 15–4.
 The championship team was led by coach Bob Bonner.
 They have won the YAIAA Division 3 title in 1994,2008,2009,2010 and 2011.

-The middle school was once home to a championship music program, winning the local Showcase Festival in the 2011 school year.